Meibomian gland dysfunction

 Meibomian gland dysfunction (MGD, also meibomitis or meibomianitis) is a chronic disease of the meibomian glands, which is commonly characterized by obstruction of the end of the duct that delivers the secretion produced by the glands (called meibum) to the eye surface, which prevents the glandular secretion from reaching the ocular surface.
 The dysfunction could be that the amount of secretion produced may be abnormal (either too little or too much meibum produced).
 Dysfunction could also be related to the quality of the meibum produced.
 MGD may result in evaporative dry eye, blepharitis, chalazion, unsealed lid during sleep, and meibomian gland atrophy.

+Pathophysiology

 MGD causes the glands to be obstructed by thick, cloudy-to-yellow, more opaque and viscous-like, oily and waxy secretions, a change from the glands' normal clear secretions.
 Besides leading to dry eyes, the obstructions can be degraded by bacterial lipases, resulting in the formation of free fatty acids, which irritate the eyes and sometimes cause punctate keratopathy.
 MGD has been described as "the most underrecognized, underappreciated and undertreated disease in ophthalmic care [...] so common as to be taken as 'normal' in many clinical practices".

 The dysfunction is more often seen in women, and is regarded as the main cause of dry eye syndrome.
 Factors that contribute to the dysfunction can include things such as a person's age and/or hormones, or severe infestation of Demodex brevis mites.